luanakwon/GroupChatGPT/README.md

 > *Basically, it is going to be like using ChatGPT with your friends.*

-(attach a screenshot of this bot in action in a discord room)

 ## Features
 - Connected to OpenAI GPT - 4.1
 - Listens and replies only when mentioned